 Cancer as a model for awareness, R&D and clinical care

 Cancer is 50 years ahead of autoimmune disease in terms of public awareness and research focus.
 This is because cancer is not treated as 100+ individual diseases competing for attention and funding.
 On the contrary, cancer is a unified category with its own research and clinical specialty, oncology.
 Over the past 70 years the USA launched two national anti-cancer awareness and fundraising campaigns.
 (Wars on Cancer in 1947 and 1972).

-We are hoping that research on the body’s long term responses to COVID infection can shed light on the way autoimmune diseases arise.
-This research could help reduce the time to diagnosis, or even lead to the development of therapeutics that could interrupt the complex biological chain that leads from viral infection to autoimmune and autoinflammatory response.Aaron Abend, The Autoimmune Registry
+We hope research on the body’s long-term responses to COVID infection can shed light on the way autoimmune diseases arise.
+This research could support the search for treatments that could interrupt the complex biological chain that leads from viral infection to autoimmune and autoinflammatory response.Aaron Abend, The Autoimmune Registry

 As we’ve seen in our own efforts over the past decade to illuminate the Invisible Epidemic and autoimmune as a category, just getting media and public visibility is essential.
 There is no cancer-like unified campaign for chronic immunological diseases, just smaller campaigns for individual diseases such as lupus or RA.
 Even the semantics are inconsistent and unhelpful, with terms like autoimmune, autoinflammatory, chronic immuno-inflammatory and chronic inflammatory all in play.
 Does long COVID offer an once-in-a-lifetime chance to raise awareness, funding and research for ALL immunological disorders, many of which are triggered or exacerbated by viral infections?
 Can we seize this opportunity to make the medical community and healthcare systems pay attention this time instead of sweeping such chronic conditions under the rug?